Collaborative Project to meet Societal and Industry-related Challenges – Guide for Applicants

 What can you seek funding for?

-You can apply for funding to cover the costs of the research organisations and the Norwegian partners in the project.
-If the partners are undertakings, the state aid rules will impose certain restrictions on how much of their costs can be covered.
+You can apply for funding to finance costs from the research organisations (both Norwegian and foreign) and the other Norwegian partners in the project.

 You can apply for funding to cover the actual costs necessary to carry out the project.
-These costs are to be entered in the cost plan under the relevant category.
+These costs must be entered in the cost plan under the cost type to which they belong.

-The partners’ costs will mainly be related to personnel hours, and must be entered as payroll and indirect expenses.
-The Research Council’s website has information about how to record payroll and indirect expenses, regardless of whether the partners are from the institute sector, the university and university college sector, or whether they are from the industry sector or other parts of society.
-When a research organisation has the role of ‘partner from the industry sector or other parts of society’, personnel hours must be recorded in the same way as for companies, public sector entities and other enterprises that are not research organisations.
+The partners' costs will mainly be related to hours spent and will then be entered as payroll and indirect costs.
+On the Research Council's website, you will find information on how such costs should be entered, depending on whether the partners are from the institute sector, the university and university college sector, or whether they are societal or business actors.
+When a research organisation acts in the role of "social and business actor", the hours must be recorded in the same way as companies, the public sector and other enterprises that are not research organisations.

-As mentioned, the state aid rules impose certain restrictions on funding for partners that are undertakings.
-In this context, an ‘undertaking’ is defined as any actor that carries out an economic activity consisting of offering products and/or services in a given market.
-Funding will depend on the undertaking’s size and the type of activity that is carried out (basic research or industrial research).
-If the application is recommended for funding, we will request more information to ensure that the project is undertaken in accordance with the state aid rules.
+The state aid rules impose restrictions on the financing of partners that are undertakings.
+By undertakings, we mean any actor that engages in economic activity by offering goods and/or services in a market.
+Financing will depend on the size of the enterprise.
+If the application is recommended for funding, we will ask for more information to ensure that the project operates in accordance with the state aid rules.

-The costs of international partners that are not research organisations will not be funded through the allocations to the project (read more about this in the section below).
+Costs incurred by foreign partners that are not research organisations are not funded through the allocation to the project.

-We only cover costs that can be found in the project participants' official accounts.
-If, for example, the project is offered free use of data sets or equipment, this cannot be entered as a project cost.
+We only support costs that can be found in the project participants' official accounts.
+Equipment, data sets or similar that are made available for the project without having to pay for it may not be entered as a cost in the project.

-You can only apply for funding for research activities defined as basic research or industrial research.
+You can only apply for funding for research activities that can be characterised as basic or industrial research.
 The state aid rules divide research into three categories: basic research, industrial research and experimental development.
-This call does not award funding for experimental development or activities of a more operational nature.
-Nor are activities associated with the commercial exploitation of the R&D results, such as protection of intellectual property rights, market surveys or marketing, eligible for funding.
-In the grant application form, you must specify whether the activities in the project constitute basic research or industrial research.
-For projects in sectors that do not involve business or industry, industrial research can be translated into applied research.
+This call does not support experimental development or activities of a more operational nature.
+Measures to exploit the R&D results, such as the protection of intellectual property rights, market research or marketing, are also not supported.
+In the application form, you must specify whether the activities in the project are basic research or industrial research.
+For projects in sectors that do not involve industry or industry, industrial research can be translated into applied research.

-You will find important and more detailed information about what to enter in the project budget on our website.
+You can find more detailed and important information on the website about what to enter in the project budget.

 If the project involves international partners

-The projects are to promote long-term knowledge-building in Norwegian research groups within thematic areas of particular importance to stakeholders in Norwegian society.
-This means that the majority of the project funding is to be used in Norway.
-However, collaboration with international partners will often add great value to the project.
+Projects under the KSP-S call are intended to contribute to long-term competence building in Norwegian research communities on academic topics of great importance to Norwegian societal actors.
+This means that the majority of the project funds will be used in Norway.
+Often, however, cooperation with foreign partners will add great value to the projects.

-International partners come in addition to the minimum requirement that the project must include at least two Norwegian partners that are not research organisations, and that represent the societal challenge the project is set to address.
+Foreign partners are in addition to the minimum requirement of two Norwegian partners that are not research organisations and that represent the societal challenge that the project will work with.

 International research organisations |